threerocks-defi/mpc-examples/pkg/mpc-examples/contracts/00-null-controller/README.md

 - Timelocked manager control and a guardian with the ability to veto

 ### NullControllerFactory
 The factory has one permissioned function: `disable()`.
-Using OZ's Ownable, the factory restricts permission only the contract `owner`.
+Using OZ's Ownable, the factory restricts permission to only the contract `owner`.
 Ownable was chosen as it is a very simple concept that requires little explanation; however, it may be desirable to grant this permission to more than a single `owner`.
 Using a solution such as Balancer's [SingletonAuthentication](https://github.com/balancer/balancer-v2-monorepo/blob/3e99500640449585e8da20d50687376bcf70462f/pkg/solidity-utils/contracts/helpers/SingletonAuthentication.sol) could be a useful system for many controller factories.

 ## Managed Pool Functions
 The following list is a list of permissioned functions in a Managed Pool that a controller could potentially call.
 The NullController can call the functions below that are denoted with a checked box: